Germany slashes renewable energy tax due to soaring prices | DW | 15.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Soaring energy costs have left Europe in a bind as autumn turns to winter.
-Germany's grid operators are slashing a tax levied to help fund renewable investments to ease the burden on consumers.
+To ease the burden on consumers, Germany's grid operators are slashing a tax levied to help fund renewable investments.

-Germany's electric grid operators on Friday announced a reduction of the renewable energy tax by more than 40% to ease the burden on consumers coping with soaring energy prices that are affecting Europe this year.
+Germany's electric grid operators on Friday announced a reduction of the renewable energy tax by over 40% to ease the burden on consumers coping with soaring energy prices that are affecting Europe this year.

-The German government will help finance the move with €3.25 billion ($3.77 billion) in revenue from carbon taxes.
+The German government will help finance the move with €3.25 billion in revenue from carbon taxes.

-Last year, the fee was slashed by 3.9% during the pandemic, primarily to boost the economy as lockdowns and restrictions impeded commercial activities and growth.
+Last year, the fee was slashed by 3.9% because of the pandemic, primarily to boost the economy as lockdowns and restrictions impeded commercial activities and growth.

 Next year's decrease will be the largest cut to the renewable energy tax since it came into effect in 2000.